The Breeders' Cup Distaff

 The 2016 Distaff was a showcase of the undefeated Songbird and the great older mare Beholder.
 In a sensational stretch duel in which the two superstars went head-to-head and kept on determinedly, Beholder got the bob at the wire to win by a nose in what was also the final race of her career with more that $6 million in earnings and a winner 18 times in 26 starts with 6 runner up finishes.

 The 1990 Breeders’ Cup at Belmont Park was one of the saddest days in the event’s history.
 Go for Wand, the brilliant filly and champion, broke down in the stretch during the running of the Distaff and had to be euthanized.
-Her sad end overshadowed the brilliance of Bayakoa, who won her second straight Distaff that day.

 The History of the Breeders' Cup Distaff